 Distracted Drivers Put Pedestrians At-Risk

 One of the major reasons behind the increase in pedestrian deaths both in Los Angeles and nationally is thought to be the growing rate of driver distraction.
 Despite laws banning the practice, American drivers admit in high rates to texting while driving, going on social media, talking on the phone, playing with music apps, and other distracting behaviors.
 Drivers who are not putting their whole focus on the road are more likely to fail to see a pedestrian crossing the road, whether inside or outside of the crosswalk.
 Increased measures to end distracted driving may have a positive correlation with diminished pedestrian deaths.
-For now, anyone who has been involved in a pedestrian accident or lost a loved one in such a tragic manner should contact our Los Angeles pedestrian accident lawyers at Compass Law Group, PC.
+For now, anyone who has been involved in a pedestrian accident or lost a loved one in such a tragic manner should contact our Los Angeles pedestrian accident lawyers at Compass Law Group, LLP.
 Our firm of experienced and dedicated attorneys can review your potential case and pursue the justice you deserve.